MilenaJoanna/FinalProjectVistula/docs/How_do_LLM-s_work.md

 LLM-s are a dynamically developing field of artificial intelligence.

-The main elements that significantly improved the tasks involving processing sequences, such as natural language processing, turned out to be a deep learning architecture called **transformer** and the **attention mechanism**.
+<p style= "padding: 5px 15px 5px 0px;">The main elements that significantly improved the tasks involving processing sequences, such as natural language processing, turned out to be a deep learning architecture called <b>transformer</b> and the <b>attention mechanism</b>.</p>